sengelha/d3-latency-heatmap/README.md

 the size of the drawn rectangles to fit the specified chart height.
 If not set, defaults to 400.

-This value is ignored if the rectangle size is set manually using **rectSize**().
+This value is ignored if the rectangle size is set using **rectSize**().

 Example: